lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

     - `src/components/layouts/GameLayout1.tsx`: Tightened When card height (`min-h` reduced), inline year input is always visible with an underline even before selection; widened to `~6ch` with padding to avoid digit clipping; Submit Guess is disabled until both year and location are selected; desktop and mobile Home buttons use black text on `#999999` background.
     - `src/components/game/YearSelector.tsx`: `selectedYear` is optional; when `null/undefined`, the knob is centered (midpoint) without setting a default year; `onChange` only fires on user interaction.
     - `src/components/game/LocationSelector.tsx`: Map container made flexible (`flex-1 min-h-[300px]`) so the map is visible on mobile and grows on desktop.
     - Disabled Submit feedback: Clicking the disabled Submit animates the missing input's card with a 1s orange ring and pulse, and shows inline red alert text in place of the placeholder in that card’s header — “You must guess the year” or “You must guess the location”.
-Implemented in `src/components/layouts/GameLayout1.tsx` using `highlightWhen`/`highlightWhere` and `showYearAlert`/`showLocationAlert`.
-Alerts clear when inputs become valid.
-Applies to both desktop (bottom action row) and mobile bottom navbar.
+Implemented in `src/components/layouts/GameLayout1.tsx` using `highlightWhen`/`highlightWhere`.
+Alerts clear automatically when the corresponding input becomes valid.

 - Round Results page
   - `src/components/results/ResultsHeader.tsx`: Round text weight set to normal.
   - `src/components/layouts/ResultsLayout2.tsx`: Progress bars are placed at the bottom of the When/Where cards; % and XP badges appear directly below the progress bars; reduced spacing under "Your Score"; labels (Accuracy/Experience) moved above values; matched "Your guess" styling to "Correct:"; removed in-layout bottom Next Round buttons.
   - `src/components/results/HintDebtsCard.tsx`: Removed border; maintain dark background.
   - `src/components/results/HintDebtsCard.tsx`: Accuracy penalty shows only `-{accDebt}%` on the right side.
-    - For locked numeric hints (`*_event_years`, `*_landmark_km`), show a measurement next to the label: `NN years off` or `NN km away`.
+    - Hint penalties now show the hint answer as the left label (instead of the hint title).
+Examples: `10 years`, `120 km`.
     - Preferred source is the debt's numeric `label`.
-If that label is missing or not numeric, we gracefully fall back to the round's `yearDifference` or `distanceKm` supplied by `ResultsLayout2`.
+If missing or non-numeric, we fall back to the round's `yearDifference` (years) or `distanceKm` (km) provided by `ResultsLayout2`.
+If neither is available, we display a readable label or mapped title.
-    - If the debt `label` looks like an ID/UUID, we render a human label from `HINT_TYPE_NAMES` instead of the raw id.
+    - If the debt `label` looks like an ID/UUID, we render a human label from `HINT_TYPE_NAMES` as a last resort.
   - `src/pages/RoundResultsPage.tsx`: Made top Next Round button more compact (kept rounded-xl per standard).
   - 2025-08-14 spacing/style harmonization:
     - `src/components/layouts/ResultsLayout2.tsx`: Reduced space between "Your Score" and penalties (mb-1).
 Set When/Where titles to regular weight.
 Added spacing between titles and content.
 Added extra space above the "Correct" rows in When (`mt-4`).
 Moved progress bars to the bottom of each card with `mt-4`, and placed %/XP badges directly below those bars.
 Ensured event year and guessed year use the same font-size.